Natural Gas Vehicle Fleets

 Natural Gas Vehicles (NGVs) have a higher octane rating, are more fuel efficient, have lower operating costs and produce fewer emissions than gasoline or diesel engines.

-NGVs are increasing in popularity, with about 50 U.S. manufacturers producing nearly 100 models of engines for use in light-, medium- and heavy-duty vehicles.
-There are 165,000 NGVs operating in the U.S. and that number, along with the number of public fueling stations, is growing.
+Natural Gas Vehicle Fleets are increasing in popularity, with about 50 U.S. manufacturers producing nearly 100 models of engines for use in light, medium and heavy-duty vehicles.
+There are 165,000 NGVs operating in the U.S. The number of vehicles and public fueling stations continues to grow.

-Penn CNG Solutions, Inc. in Williamsport, PA helps consumers save on fuel costs with natural gas.
-The company converts vehicles to burn compressed natural gas and sells bi-fuel conversion kits, which allows a vehicle to continue to run on gasoline or diesel, with the adding option of using CNG.
+Williamsport, PA – Penn CNG Solutions, Inc. converts vehicles to burn compressed natural gas and sells bi-fuel conversion kits, which allows a vehicle to continue to run on gasoline or diesel, with the added option of using CNG.
 Learn more about CNG Vehicle Refueling Appliances.